astral-sh/uv/docs/concepts/projects/dependencies.md

 sufficient.
 If the project depends on packages from Git, remote URLs, or local sources, `tool.uv.sources` can be used to enrich the dependency metadata without ejecting from the standards-compliant `project.dependencies` table.

-!!! tip

-    See the [projects](./projects.md#managing-dependencies) documentation to add, remove, or update dependencies from the `pyproject.toml` from the CLI.

 ## Dependency sources